-This is a guest post by my wife, Rachel, from paper she wrote reviewing two articles for her Problems in Morphology & Syntax class at Trinity Western University.
-One on grammatical relations and Agency and the other on Voice & Transitive.
+This post is based on a paper reviewing two articles, one on grammatical relations and agency and the other on voice & transitivity.
 (Carl Conrad’s discussion of Ancient Greek Voice discusses the latter article a good deal).

 I’ve included a few links to the SIL Linguistic Glossary or Wikipedia* for terms that some readers might not be able to follow.
 Even still much of the initial paragraphs are difficult to follow, though things become easier later on.
 If you can push through, I can relatively confidently promise that you will get something out of it by the end.